-The magnificent Polar bears depend on Arctic ice to hunt and raise their young.
+Magnificent polar bears depend on Arctic sea ice to hunt and raise their young.
 But the ice is shrinking.

 Animal adoptions like yours give a huge boost to our work.
-They help fund projects to work with local communities to reduce human-bear conflict, and projects to reduce the impacts of climate change, but also fund our other vital work around the world.
+They not only help to fund our work with local communities to reduce human-bear conflict, and projects to reduce the impacts of climate change, but also fund our other vital work around the world.

 An optional soft toy to love forever.